 Loving others isn’t always easy.
 When I’m struggling to walk in love—or any of the other fruits of the spirit—it’s because I’m not abiding in Christ.
 But when I remember to cling to the truth in God’s word, seek Him through prayer and rely on his strength, I can joyfully do what I know He’s calling me to do.

 This post is a part of my current series, Sweet Smelling Fruit—Cultivating a Heart that Lives by the Spirit.
 Currently, we have been taking a look at the Fruit of Love.
 If you would like to read past articles from this series click here.

-Subscribe to my weekly newsletter to receive updates on future posts and to get the most recent Topical Bible Study challenge before it’s released on the blog.
+Subscribe to my newsletter to receive updates on future posts and know when new freebies become available.

 Thank you for joining me today. ~Kelly